micmejia/bible-dump/NKJV/Numbers/Num 13.md

 Now they departed and came back to Moses and Aaron and all the congregation of the children of Israel in the Wilderness of Paran, at Kadesh; they brought back word to them and to all the congregation, and showed them the fruit of the land.

 ###### 27
 Then they told him, and said: "We went to the land where you sent us.
-It truly [^g]flows with milk and honey, and this _is_ its fruit.
+It truly flows with milk and honey, and this _is_ its fruit.

 ###### 28
 Nevertheless the people who dwell in the land _are_ strong; the cities _are_ fortified _and_ very large; moreover we saw the descendants of Anak there.